sfosc/sfosc/content/sfosc-book/motivations.md

 +++
 title = "Motivations"
 date = 2018-11-29T12:13:12-08:00
 weight = 10
 +++

 For my own part, I started my journey with Free Software in 1994, with a copy of Slackware I installed from floppies.
-I had been running a BBS for years, and I had become an operating system nerd because I wanted true multi-tasking.
+I had been running a Bulletin board system (BBS) for years, and I had become an operating system nerd because I wanted true multi-tasking.
 I was so proud of running a copy of OS/2 Warp.
 Slackware changed everything for me - I could see the source code, read the man pages.
 I could do anything I wanted.
 I was one of the first people in my circle with dial up internet - so I let my friends call my BBS, enter a passphrase, and then use Linux to dial out via my ISP.
 It was awesome, and I was all in on Linux.

 That led me to a career as a systems administrator.
 I worked for a series of regional internet service providers, and then for a series of web companies.
 Throughout, the free software community supported me and mentored me.
-The Perl community, particularly on IRC, taught me how to be a programmer.
+The Perl community, particularly on Internet Relay Communications (IRC), taught me how to be a programmer.
 The CFEngine and Puppet communities taught me how to think about automation and scale.
-No matter what was happening my career, the software communities I was a part of always supported me.
+No matter what was happening in my career, the software communities I was a part of always supported me.
 When I struggled, there was always someone who was willing to help, to explain, to show me another path.
 I don't know what my life would be like without those communities in it - but I know that I would be less for their absence.

 I started an open source configuration management project called Chef a decade ago.
 It quickly grew beyond my own consulting company into a venture backed